 Peter Stadius is professor in Nordic Studies and director of CENS.
-He holds a PhD in History, and his research interests include image studies of the Nordic Region, both in a historical longue durée perspective and as part of current branding practices.
+He holds a PhD in History, and his research interests include image studies of the Nordic Region, the history of Nordic cooperation, Nordic colonialism and the Arctic.
 He has taken specific interest in the theme of North and South within Europe, studying how the content of this imagological dichotomy has developed over time.
-In recent times he has also pursued reserach on regionalisms, minorities and identity politics in the Nordic Region.
-As university lecturer in Nordic Studies 2006-2013, and later in his current position, he has also developed other research themes connected to the cultural history of the Nordic Welfare State and the dynamics of Nordic cooperation and the culture and strategies of articulated Nordicness in a historical perspective.
+He has also pursued research on regionalisms, minorities and identity politics in the Nordic Region.
+Currently his research focus is on comparing Norden as a region and its cooperation practices with other macro-regional entities in Europe.

 Olli Castrén is a doctoral researcher at the Centre for Nordic Studies.
 His doctoral project studies the relationship between economic policy and security discourse in Finnish parliamentary debates from the 1990s to the early 2020s.
 His research interests include contemporary political history, economic policy, neoliberalism, and securitisation theory.
 He holds a master’s degree in European and Nordic Studies from the University of Helsinki and a bachelor’s degree in Government from the London School of Economics and Political Science.